 Places To Visit

-Shrouded in misty, jungle mountains, Chiang Mai is one of Thailand’s best destinations for travelers seeking to see a city of ancient buildings, thick tropical rainforests, and hill trekking on a different side of the country.
-Doi Inthanon National Park, which is part of the Himalayan mountain range and home to remote villages, is a good way to see the wild side of Chiang Mai.
+Chiang Mai, encircled by misty jungle mountains, is one of Thailand’s best destinations for travellers looking to see ancient buildings, thick tropical rainforests, and hill trekking on the country’s other side.
+Doi Inthanon National Park, part of the Himalayan mountain range and home to remote villages, is a great way to see Chiang Mai from a different perspective.